home | about us

 The Bible is clear that we need to exercise self-control.
 Check out the memory verse for the week, Proverbs 25:28.

-It says, “Like a city whose walls are broken down is a man who lacks self control.”
+It says, “Like a city whose walls are broken down is a man who lacks self-control.”

 Discussion Questions:

-1. What do you think that verse means?
+1. What do you think Proverbs 25:28 means?

 2. Why do you think it’s so important that we have self-control?